-During the long days of pandemic lockdown small pleasures become more important and the morning cup of coffee (normally taken after a walk at a favourite café in town; either Bakers and Co. on Gloucester road or Full Court Press on Broad street) takes on greater significance: It has to be right or an opportunity and the coffee has been wasted.
+During the long days of pandemic lockdown small pleasures have become increasinglyimportant and the morning cup of coffee (normally taken after a walk in a favourite café in town; either Bakers and Co. on Gloucester road or Full Court Press on Broad street) takes on greater significance: It has to be right or an opportunity for pleasure and the coffee has been wasted.

 I’ve always loved coffee: during the 60’s the summer visits to my grandparents in Berlin always resulted in the weekly ritual of coffee, cake and schlag (Berlinish for schlagsahne (which is so unlike English whipped cream primarily because it was professionally whipped and bought by the litre from the local bakerei ))

 Aunts, uncles, cousins and distant relatives would descend on the wohnhaus (or mietskaserne / tenement ) of those whose turn it was to host the ritual and while the old ones talked in the sitting room, smoking cigars, drinking schnaps and catching up, or, as I later discovered discussing the impact of the installation of the berlin wall, we kinder (children) would have free rein of the rest of the house, running up and down the common stairs, playing in the still rubble-laden tenement courtyard, being shown how to halve an apple with just your finger nails by Regine (who only later I discovered was my half-sister) or avoiding the attention of Onkle Richardt with his one arm( apparently lost in the war but we didn’t believe him although we should have) and his stinky cigar butts and rough face stubble until it was time for Kaffee und Kuchen!